gaearon/overreacted.io/src/pages/march-2020-endorsements/index.md

 This guide was distilled from me reading their platforms, from theChicago Sun-Times, and the Chicago Tribune's endorsements, and my assorted personal knowledge of IL politics.

+Post-election note: I've put down who won for each position next to my endorsement.

 # Not-Judges

 ## President, US (Democratic Ballot)